How to Drive Deer Park Road in Olympic National Park: The Complete Guide

 I won’t lie, Deer Park Road had my heart skip a beat on more than one occasion, but it might not be for the reason you’d think!

 Deer Park Road in Washington is a true backcountry mountain road, climbing nearly 5,000 feet to the base of Blue Mountain in Olympic National Park.
-While, the last 8 miles of Deer Park road are gravel and steep in places, it’s actually pretty well- maintained.
-It does get bumpy and rutted at times, and more so as you reach the top, but it’s not the worst road we’ve ever been on my any means.
+While the last 8 miles of Deer Park road are gravel and steep in places, it’s actually pretty well- maintained.
+It does get bumpy and rutted at times, and more so as you reach the top, but it’s not the worst road we’ve ever been on by any means.

 One aspect that does make Deer Park Road a bit scary to drive is the fact that there is a bit of a drop- off on one side of the road throughout much of the drive.
 For a while, the drop- off is kind of disguised by the trees lining the road, but it certainly is there.
 Once you break tree line, that drop off becomes very apparent!